Charter School Annual Information UpdateInformation and instructions for completing the online Charter School Annual Information Update.

 Indicate the charter school’s instructional type:

-- Classroom-based: California Education Code (EC) Section 47612.5(e) , states that classroom-based instruction occurs when at least 80 percent of the instructional time offered by the charter school is at the school site and the attendance of all pupils is claimed at the school site for at least 80 percent of the minimum required instructional time.
+- Classroom-based: Pursuant to EC Section 47612.5(e) , classroom-based instruction occurs when at least 80 percent of the instructional time offered by the charter school is at the school site and the attendance of all pupils is claimed at the school site for at least 80 percent of the minimum required instructional time.
 If the charter school meets these requirements, “classroom-based” should be selected.

-- Nonclassroom-based: If the charter school does not meet the requirements of classroom-based instruction, “nonclassroom-based instruction” should be selected.
+- Nonclassroom-based: Pursuant to EC Section 47612.5(e)(2) , if the charter school does not meet the requirements of classroom-based instruction, “nonclassroom-based instruction” should be selected.

 - Combination: If the charter school offers approximately 80 percent classroom-based instruction and approximately 20 percent nonclassroom-based instruction, “combination” should be selected.